Breast Capsulectomy Surgery

-- Firmness of the implant
+- Firmness of your implant

-- Tenderness of the breast
+- Tenderness of your breasts

 - In severe cases changes in the shape of your breasts